Mark Fields (businessman): Career in business

-In December 2012, Ford appointed Fields its Chief Operating Officer.
+In December 2012, Ford appointed Fields its chief operating officer.
 He was named president and CEO of Ford effective July 1, 2014, succeeding Alan Mulally.

 During Fields' tenure at Ford, Fields was credited with replacing a combative senior executive culture with a collaborative one.
 Former CEO Mullaly recounts a time when Fields took personal responsibility for a failed tailgate latch on an SUV that was delaying the car's launch, in contrast to the rosy projections offered by other senior leaders in the face of serious challenges.
 In 2015, Ford reported its highest profits and margins ever and was able to distribute $9,300 profit-sharing checks to hourly employees.
 In 2016, Ford announced plans to redesign its Dearborn headquarters into a walkable, "Silicon Valley"-style campus.
 As CEO, Fields committed $4.5 billion to electrified vehicles, including the electric Mustang Mach-E, and returned to the 24 Hours of Le Mans race to win on the 50th anniversary of its 1966 victory.
 In February 2017 Fields drove an investment in Argo AI, combining Ford’s autonomous vehicle development efforts with Argo AI’s robotics and artificial intelligence expertise.
 On May 22, 2017, Fields announced his retirement from Ford and was replaced by James Hackett.

 Fields became a senior adviser at private equity firm TPG Capital in October 2017, focusing on the firm's industrial and technology practice.
-In January 2020 he joined the advisory board of InStride.
 He serves on the Board of Directors of Qualcomm, Tanium, Hertz, and others.
 In mid-March 2020 he predicted a recession based on the impact of COVID-19 on the global economy and has described the electric vehicle industry as facing a "reckoning."
+Fields is a regular contributor on CNBC, appearing on programs such as Squawk Box, Money Movers and Last Call.

 From October 2021 through March 2022, Fields was the interim CEO of Hertz with a focus on forward looking investments.
 On October 25, 2021, Fields announced that Hertz will buy 100,000 Tesla vehicles citing his goal of fleet electrification and that Tesla is the "only manufacturer that can produce EVs at scale."
 Fields has also initiated innovative partnerships with Uber and Carvana to expand on Hertz’s reach into the mobility ecosystem.